NSEcho/furlzz/README.md

   -t, --timeout uint      sleep X seconds between each case (default 1) -u, --uiapp string      UIApplication name
 ```

+## Docker
+Starting from `2.5.0`, furlzz now can be run inside of Docker container, for full details visit [Dockerfile.md](./Dockerfile.md)
+for documentation.

 There are basically two ways you can go with fuzzing using `furlzz`: